cjyuan/cyf-notes/itd.md

 ---
 The second filter condition, "Date is between 1 June 2024 and 31 December 2024", is not quite implemented correctly.

+Please note that the dates are in UK format `DD/MM/YYYY`, not in US format `MM/DD/YYYY`.

 ---
 Your Google Sheet does not show the filtered results.
 (Item 9 in the instructions)